 You can attend an AASP virtual conference from your home or office.
 All you need is an internet connection.
-You can see the presentation slides on your computer or mobile device; and listen to the audio through your device, or call in with a phone.
+You can see the presentation slides on your computer or mobile device, and listen to the audio through your device or by calling in with a phone.
 Registrants will be provided with login information the day prior to the session.
 The webinar will also be archived for those who wish to watch it at a later date.

 About the Speakers